A collaborative task management system for firefighters designed to ease workplace stress.

 Because of firefighters' unpredictable work structure, a solution must be able to support flexible interaction points.

-We narrowed these ideas into two concepts that we felt could add novelty to our users’ experiences and support them in distinct ways.
+After outlining requirements, we started brainstorming ideas.
+We eventually ended up with two concepts that we felt could add novelty to our users’ experiences and support them in distinct ways.

 Loved ones is a wearable device that firefighters can use to send confidential, coded messages to their closest friends and family while at work.